JapSethi/Personal-kicad-library/README.md

 (E) Fill component background
 Avoid multi-part components unless doing do greatly improves organization.
 Pins do not necessarily need to be placed in order; if moving a pin allows wires to be uncrossed or placed in a more organized way then moving the pin is preferred.

-Add documentation to the component by going to ' Edit component properties -> Description '.
+Add documentation to the component by going to 'Edit component properties -> Description'.
 Under 'Description', paste the part's description from Digi-Key or a short description of the part.
 Under Keywords, place the part's Digi-Key part number, or manufacturer part number.
 Under 'Documentation File Name', place a link to the part's datasheet.

-To save a new schematic symbol, first determine the family that the component belongs to in Digi-Key.
+To save a new schematic symbol, first determine the [family](https://www.digikey.com/eewiki/display/Resources/Become+a+Digi-Key+Master#BecomeaDigi-KeyMaster-Digi-KeyTerminology) that the component belongs to in Digi-Key.
 If the part is not on Digi-Key, make your best guess based on the part's function.
 If the part's family already has a library (.lib) file in this repository, save the component to that library.
-If the family library file does not exist, save it to a new library file in the ' JapSethi-symbols ' folder using the following naming scheme:
+If the family library file does not exist, save it to a new library file in the 'JapSethi-symbols' folder using the following naming scheme:

-' JapSethi_Family-Name.lib '
+'JapSethi_Family-Name.lib'

-# Footprints
+### Footprints

 Part names should try to follow the convention:

-' Part_Function_Part-Number '
+'Part_Function_Part-Number'

 Follow the part's datasheet's recommended footprint layout.
 The footprint should include the part REF**, a pin 1 indicator, and any part outlines or graphics on front silkscreen (F.silkS).
 All custom part footprints are saved to the ' JapSethi-footprints.pretty ' folder